What to do

 A one-way trip costs $3 for adults and $1.50 for youth (ages 6-18).
 Cash payment only.
-If you are leaving from downtown (Westlake Center at the corner of 5th Ave and Pine St.), park at Pacific Place Parking Garage (entrances on 6th and 7th Ave between Olive Way and Pine St. - $10 for 2 hours).
-If you take the Seattle Center Monorail (next to the Space Needle), park at Seattle Center 5th Ave Garage (entrances on Harrison St. and Republican St., east of 5th Avenue - $13 for 2 hours).
+If you are leaving from downtown (Westlake Center at the corner of 5th Ave and Pine St.), park at Pacific Place Parking Garage (entrances on 6th and 7th Ave between Olive Way and Pine St. - about $10 for 2 hours).
+If you take the Seattle Center Monorail (next to the Space Needle), park at Seattle Center 5th Ave Garage (entrances on Harrison St. and Republican St., east of 5th Avenue - about $13 for 2 hours).

 TAKE A GHOST TOUR OF SEATTLE

 Several haunted tours are offered in Seattle.
 Most take place year-round, but they can be especially fun to do in October, close to Halloween.
 It is best to book in advance.

 This museum, created in 2000 by Microsoft co-founder Paul Allen, is dedicated to contemporary popular culture, and explores the ideas and risks that fuel it.
 With its roots in rock 'n' roll, the so-called "MoPOP" has several collections, exhibits and educational programs that use interactive technologies.